'Forever And A Death': The Bond Connection

 No, although the Benson novel also concerns a businessman’s plot to destroy Hong Kong just prior to the handover, and it also has scenes set in Hong Kong and Australia.

 Where can I read more about Bond 18 and learn about the differences between Westlake’s stories and Forever and a Death?

+There are many interesting characters and scenes devised by Westlake for Bond 18 that are not in Forever and a Death.
 You can read an in-depth analysis of the treatments in MI6 Confidential #32.
 To order a copy, visit mi6confidential.com.